-In his own words, he spent a meager, but wonderful childhood in Mühlbach.
-The parents were already happy and satisfied when they were able to feed their children sufficiently.
-There was a lack of much and even oranges or bananas were true luxury goods that there was (if at all) only for Christmas.
-Over this time, the author recently published the book "Back in Mühlbach".
-In it the living conditions of the small town with only 300 souls from 1945 to 1959 are described.
-Among other things, the themes of the end of the war, school, leisure & games as well as church & religion are illuminated and accompanied with many pictures.
-The descriptions in the book are representative of life in Austria especially in rural areas after the terrible World War II, when the young Second Republic began to live.
+In his own words, he had a meager but wonderful childhood in Mühlbach.
+At that time, the parents were happy and satisfied when they could feed their children adequately.
+There was a lack of many things, and oranges or bananas were real luxury goods that (if at all) only existed at Christmas.
+The author recently published the book “Damals in Mühlbach”.
+It describes the living conditions of the small town with only 300 souls from 1945 to 1959.
+Among other things, the topics of the end of the war, school, leisure & games as well as church & religion are illuminated and accompanied by many pictures.
+The descriptions in the book are representative of life in Austria especially in rural areas after the terrible Second World War, when the young Second Republic began to live.

 At the age of 14, he moved as a so-called "Rucksackl-Weana" Wien and completed an apprenticeship as a commercial clerk in the delicatessen Artaker on Stephansplatz right opposite the main entrance to the "Steffl"; Back then it was number 1 in Wien in this industry, comparable to today's “Meinl am Graben”.
 Among other things, he also sold wines from the Sutter winery there, but also some France.
 Italy and Spain, Back then, foreign wines were only bought by the particularly “wealthy”.